Guyi Shen: Television Work

-Shen was featured on Episode 3 of the reality TV series Angel's Gate, which began broadcasting on Channel NewsAsia in February 2012.
+Shen was featured in Episode 3 of the reality TV series Angel's Gate, which began broadcasting on Channel NewsAsia in February 2012.
 The show gives budding entrepreneurs in Asia an opportunity to pitch business ideas to investors.
 On the show, Shen agreed to a deal to exchange 10% of the company for mentorship.
 This agreement was widely ridiculed as an example of investors taking advantage of entrepreneurs in the Singapore startup ecosystem.
 It later was revealed that the agreement never progressed beyond the TV studio.